mdn/content/files/en-us/learn/css/css_layout/grids/index.md

 ## Nesting grids and subgrid

 It's possible to nest a grid within another grid, creating a ["subgrid"](/en-US/docs/Web/CSS/CSS_grid_layout/Subgrid).
-You can do this by setting the `display: grid` property on a grid item.
+You can do this by setting the `display: grid` property on an item in the parent grid.

 Let's expand on the previous example by adding a container for articles and using a nested grid to control the layout of multiple articles.
 While we're using only one column in the nested grid, we can define the rows to be split in a 4:3:3 ratio by using the `grid-template-rows` property.